Skip to main content

 Industry experience and opportunities

-You’ll also have the opportunity to undertake the Diploma in Professional Studies (DPS) or the UAL Diploma in Creative Computing between Years 2 and 3 to enhance your learning experience and employability skills.
+Additionally, you’ll have the opportunity to undertake the Diploma in Professional StudiesUAL Diploma in Creative Computing or Diploma in Storytelling between Years 2 and 3 to enhance your learning experience and employability skills.

 Mode of study

-BA (Hons) Journalism runs for 93 weeks in full-time mode.
+BA (Hons) Journalism runs for 93 weeks in full time mode.
 It is divided into 3 stages over 3 academic years.
 Each stage lasts 31 weeks.

 Course units